 Salad meets antipasto in this colorful, bursting with flavor, main course salad.
-I love having a big salad for dinner this time of year.
-This one has wonderful textures and taste sensations.
-It also works great as a side salad for a large gathering.
-I’ve made it much skinnier by substituting with reduced-fat salami instead of regular and using artichoke hearts packed in water, instead of oil.
+I love having a big salad for dinner.
+It also works great as a side salad for a gathering.
+I’ve made it much skinnier by substituting reduced-fat salami instead of regular and using artichoke hearts packed in water, instead of oil.
 In addition, it’s chock full of veggies and tossed in a light dressing.
-This glorious salad has 236 calories and 10 grams of fat including, the dressing and cheese and 6 Weight Watchers POINTS PLUS.
-A full fat salad contains 445 calories and 30 grams of fat.
+This glorious salad has 236 calories and 10 grams of fat including the dressing and cheese and 6 Weight Watchers POINTS PLUS.

 Prep Time: 20 minutes